Gray mouse lemur: Anatomy and physiology

 Size comparison of a gray mouse lemur to a human.

 The gray mouse lemur shares many traits with other mouse lemurs, including soft fur, a long tail, long hind limbs, a dorsal stripe down the back (not always distinct), a short snout, rounded skull, prominent eyes, and large, membranous, protruding ears.
 It has large eyes and a tapetum lucidum to enhance its vision at night.
 The dorsal coat is brownish-gray with various reddish tones, the flanks are light gray to beige, and the ventral fur has discrete dull beige or whitish-beige patches along portions of the belly.
 On the rounded face, there is a pale white patch above the nose and between the eyes; some individuals have dark orbital markings.
 The furred portions of the hands and feet are off-white.

 The gray mouse lemur is one of the smallest primates in the world, yet it is also the largest mouse lemur.
 Its total length is 25 to 28 cm, with a head-body length of 12 to 14 cm and a tail length of 13 to 14.5 cm.
 The average weight for this species is 60 g, with ranges of 58 and 67 g and 40 and 70 g reported.
 This is smaller than the world's smallest monkey, the pygmy marmoset, which ranges between 85 and 140 g.
 Weight varies by season, with both sexes building fat reserves, up to 35% of their body weight, in the tail and hind legs prior to the dry season and periods of dormancy.
 The tail of the gray mouse lemur can increase fourfold in volume during the wet season when it is storing fat.
 Even in captivity when environmental limitations are not an issue, mouse lemurs have shown a seasonal dietary preference with a greater protein intake during what would be their more active season.

+Bleyer et al. (2024) identified spontaneous soft tissue tumors in captive M. murinus, occurring mostly in old and senile animals and located primarily on the trunk, and at lower frequencies on the head and at visceral sites.
+The majority of soft tissue tumors were identified as being of fibrous origin, followed by undifferentiated sarcomas and extraskeletal chondro-osseous neoplasms.
+Female mouse lemurs were found to be more frequently affected by grade II and grade III tumors compared to males (according to the FNCLCC system), though authors cautioned that links to hormonal or genetic causes are speculative.
+Sampling of M. murinus lymphoproliferative lesions revealed the novel cheirogaleid betaherpesvirus 1 and cheirogaleid gammaherpesvirus 2.
+While gammaherpesviruses are linked to lymphoproliferative disorders in humans and other simians, no such conclusion could be definitively drawn in mouse lemurs.